SEAL Team Six: Recruitment, selection and training

 In the early stages of creating SEAL Team Six, Marcinko was given a six-month window to produce the team.
 Had he failed to do so, the project would have been canceled.
 Consequentially, Marcinko had little time to create a proper selection course on par with Delta Force's process.
 To get around this, recruits were selected after assessing their Navy records, followed by individual interviews.
 According to Marcinko's book Rogue Warrior, SEAL Team Six members were chosen if they had initial struggles qualifying in aspects of training, but subsequently qualified, as the determination of these candidates was seen as more valuable than a candidate that breezed through his training.
-Originally, applicants came only from the east coast and west coast SEAL teams and the Underwater Demolition Teams.
+Applicants came from the east coast and west coast SEAL teams and the Underwater Demolition Teams.

 Although much of the training and recruitment is classified, there are some requirements and training exercises that are now public knowledge.
 The requirements to apply for DEVGRU states that applicants must be male, be 21 years old or older, have served at least 2 deployments on their previous assignments, and be eligible for Secret clearance.
 Candidates come from the East/West Coast SEAL teams, SEAL Delivery Vehicle (SDV) teams, the Special Boat teams (for Gray Squadron), the Navy explosive ordnance disposal (EOD) teams, and Navy SARCs.
 Enlisted candidates must be in the pay grades of E-4 through E-8 and Officer candidates need to be O-3 through O-4 to apply.
 Candidates must undergo physical screening, psychological testing and are then interviewed to deem whether they are suitable for assignment to NSWDG.
 Those who pass the stringent recruitment process will attend an eight-month selection and training course with the unit's training department known as "Green Team".
 The training course attrition rate is high, usually around 50%; during one selection course, out of the original 20 candidates, 12 completed the course.
 All candidates are watched closely by DEVGRU instructors and evaluated on whether they are suitable to join the individual squadrons.
 Howard E. Wasdin, a former member of SEAL Team Six said in a 2011 interview that 16 applied for SEAL Team Six selection course and two were accepted.
 Those who do not pass the selection phase are returned to their previous assignments and are able to try again in the future.